da2so/Eagleeye_Tensorflow/README.md

 - `epochs` - The number of epochs

 Else if you want to use a pre-trained model, download the model through a download link in the below result section.
-Please put the downloaded models in the dir of `./saved_models/`.
+Please put the downloaded models in the directory of `./saved_models/`.

 ### Prune the model using EagleEye!!